leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter05/01-Designing Methods.md

             // Exit early, nothing to do!
             return;
         }
         System.out.print("Fish is swimming " + distance + " meters");
     }

 When returning a value, it needs to be assignable to the return type.

+    public class Measurement {

+    // When returning a value, it needs to be assignable to the return type. int getHeight1() {
+        int temp = 9;
+        return temp;
+    }

+    int getHeight2() {
+        int temp = 9L; // DOES NOT COMPILE
+        return temp;
+     }

+        // The getHeight2() method doesn’t compile because you can’t assign a long to an int.

+    int getHeight3() {
+       long temp = 9L;
+       return temp; // DOES NOT COMPILE
+    }

+    // The method getHeight3() method doesn’t compile because you can’t return a long value as an int.

+    }

 ## Method Name

-An identifier may only contain letters, numbers, currency sym- bols, or _.
+An identifier may only contain letters, numbers, currency symbols, or _.
 Also, the first character is not allowed to be a number, and reserved words are not allowed.
 Finally, the single underscore character is not allowed.

 By convention, methods begin with a lowercase letter, but they are not required to.